GridTools/gt4py/docs/functional/QuickstartGuide.md

 **Difference on border edges:**

 We cannot actually calculate an edge difference on border edges, because they only have one cell neighbor.
 For the calculation of the pseudo-laplacian, we want to consider border edges to have a difference of zero.
-We can achieve this by modifying the edge to cell connectivity so that for border edges, the single neighbor cell is listed twice.
+We can achieve this by modifying the edge to cell connectivity so that for the border edges that single neighbor cell is listed twice.
 This way, as we subtract the value of that single cell from itself, we will get zero.
 The modified table is the following:

 ```{code-cell} ipython3
 cell_neighbours_of_edges_mod = np.array([